Skip to content

 Meall nan Eun — common questions

-How hard is Meall nan Eun?
+How difficult is Meall nan Eun?

-When is the best time to climb Meall nan Eun?
+When should I climb Meall nan Eun?

 The standard good-weather months for Meall nan Eun are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.